+STUDENT: PROGRAM:

-STUDENT: PROGRAM: STUDENT ID NUMBER: HEPATITIS B VACCINATION RECORD A copy of the medical report must be attached to this form for each date entered below.
+STUDENT ID NUMBER:

+HEPATITIS B VACCINATION RECORD

+A copy of the medical report must be attached to this form for each date entered below.
 The student should retain the original copy of the medical record for future use.

-Date of First Injection: Date of Second Injection:(30 Days after the First Injection) Date of Third Injection:(Six Months after the First Injection) Date of the Titre:(Two Months after the Last Injection) DECLINATION OF THE HEPATITIS B VA ACCINATION SERIES I understand that due to my clinical exposure to blood or other potentially infectious materials that I may be at risk of acquiring the Hepatitis B Virus (HBV) Infection.
-I have been advised that I can be vaccinated with the Hepatitis B vaccine, at my own expense.
+Date of First Injection:

+Date of Second Injection: (30 Days after the First Injection)

+Date of Third Injection: (Six Months after the First Injection)

+DECLINATION OF THE HEPATITIS B VACCINATION SERIES

+I understand that due to my clinical exposure to blood or other potentially infectious materials that I may be at risk of acquiring the Hepatitis B Virus (HBV) Infection.
+I have been advised that I should be vaccinated with the Hepatitis B vaccine, at my own expense.
 At this time, I decline the Hepatitis B vaccination.
 I understand that by declining this vaccine, I will continue to be at risk for acquiring the Hepatitis B Virus (HBV) Infection, which is a serious disease.
-Student's Signature: Date: Instructor's Signature: Date: